singh-man/books/crackingTheCoding/02_linkedLists.md

 4            v4 =  isPalindrome:   list  = 3  )  2  )  1  )  0.length =  1
 5            returns v3
 6         returns v2
-7      returns vl
+7      returns v1
 8   returns  ?
 ```

 In the above call stack, each call wants to check  if the list is a palindrome by comparing its head node with the corresponding node from the back of the list.
 That is:

 - Line 1 needs to compare node  0f with node   0b
-- Line 2 needs to compare node  1f with node   lb
+- Line 2 needs to compare node  1f with node   1b
 - Line 3 needs to compare node  2f with node   2b
 - Line 4 needs to compare node  3f with node   3b.

-If we rewind the stack, passing nodes back as described below, we can dojust that:
+If we rewind the stack, passing nodes back as described below, we can do just that:

-- Line 4 sees that it is the middle node (since length =  1), and passes back head. next.The value head equals node   3, so head. next is node   2b.
+- Line 4 sees that it is the middle node (since length =  1), and passes back head. next.
+The value head equals node 3, so head. next is node   2b.
-- Line 3 compares its head, node   2f, to returned_node (the value from the previous recursive call), which is node   2b. lf the values match, it passes a reference to node  lb (returned_node. next) up to line 2.
+- Line 3 compares its head, node   2f, to returned_node (the value from the previous recursive call), which is node 2b.
+If the values match, it passes a reference to node  1b (returned_node. next) up to line 2.
-- Line 2 compares its head (node   1f) to returned_node (node   lb).
+- Line 2 compares its head (node 1f) to returned_node (node 1b).
 If the values match, it passes a reference to node 0b (or, returned_node. next) up to line 1.
 - Line 1 compares its head, node 0f, to returned_node, which is node 0b.
 If the values match, it returns true.

 To generalize, each call compares its head to returned_node, and then passes returned_node. next up the stack.
 In this way, every node i gets compared to node n   -   i.
 If at any point the values do not match, we return false, and every call up the stack checks for that value.